sagemath/trac_to_gh/Issue 3900.md

 # Issue 3900: make testing an official pickle jar a part of "make check"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3900

 Original creator: was